volumedata21/media-scripts/README.md

 ## How to Use
 The following instructions should work on Linux, possibly MacOS.
-Download the discdb_rename.py file.
+You can either download the discdb_rename.py file, or just make a text file and name it discdb_rename.py and copy the text from my file into yours.
 Open up a terminal window, navigate to the folder with the script, and then just use the command ```python3 dbdisc_rename.py``` and the script will work.

 For example if the script is in /home/user/discdb_rename.py, you can open up a terminal window and type in